Lampro-Mellon/LM-RISCV-DV/README.md

 ## Integration of Core with Google's RISC-V DV

-[core_integrate.sh](./scripts/core_integrate.sh) is a `bash` script placed in [scripts/](./scripts) directory which clones the cores and Google's RISC-V DV into appropriate folders as discussed in *directory structure* section.
-You just simply need to run the script through terminal.
+[core_integrate.sh](./scripts/core_integrate.sh) is a `bash` script placed in [scripts/](./scripts).
+You just simply need to run the script through terminal for setting up the environment for the core.

 ```bash
 ./core_integrate.sh
 ```

+When the script is run, it:

+- clones the cores (SweRV EH-1 for now) and Google's RISC-V DV into their respective folders
+- checkouts the sources to the lastest tested commit versions
+- takes the required RTL and Testbench sources from [cores](./cores) and integration files, and set up the environment in [integrated_cores](./integrated_cores)

 Currently, only SweRV EH-1 has been integrated.
-It will thus set up the environment for the SweRV Eh-1 core only.
+It will thus set up the environment for the SweRV EH-1 core only.

 ## Contribution